tillschwoerer/R-data-science-book/docs/lubridate.md

 ```

 <img src="lubridate_files/figure-html/ggplot avg TEMPERATUR JTAG-1.png" width="672" />

 The data starts to make even more visual sense.
 The key take-aways from this plot, next to the rather trivial finding of higher summer temperatures, is the rather high volatility that appears to be attached to daily average temperature throughout the year.
 This could be interpreted as the changes between high and low pressure weather systems that cross northern Germany.

-Let's boil the data down to weekly temperature averages:
+Let's boil the data down to weekly temperature averages...

 ```r
 df_group_EKW <- df %>%